whackone/docs/src/as3/e4x.md

 ## Markup

-XML markup is directly used in ActionScript 3 for rendering reactive UI components.
+XML markup is directly used in ActionScript for rendering reactive user interface.

 ```
 package me.diantha.portfolio {